An Exact Solver for Submodular Knapsack Problems: Discussion.

 A promising direction for future research is to reduce the running time of the proposed algorithms by parallelizing them.
 Given an instance of the \textsc{Submodular Knapsack-Constrained Maximization} problem and a fixed node in a basic search tree, the calls to $\sn$ for the children of that node, as they appear in the proposed algorithms, can be executed in parallel.
 The results from the subtrees rooted at these child nodes can then be used to select the optimal solution for the instance.

-Another direction is to further enhance the efficiency of the pruning test.
-For example, one can consider other decision functions for the lazy evaluation of a search tree than the average decision rule.
-The average decision rule is chosen to align with the pruning test we use.
-However, instance-specific decision functions may improve performance.
+Another direction is to further enhance the efficiency of the pruning rule.
+For example, alternative decision functions for the lazy evaluation of a search tree beyond those presented could be considered.
+Specifically, instance-specific decision functions may improve performance.